EdgeCaseBerg/green-serv/README.md

         */
         #define THREADED_DB 1

+        /* Define the database logging macro if you want to be able to see
+        * the database queries that are executed on each request:
+        * Define as 1 for logging queries, and 0 or undefined for no logging */
+        #define DATABASE_LOGGING 1

         /*This is a global variable declaration.
          *The main driving file will define this variable.
 Calling *parties may use this variable as a read-only variable.